crp-mol/super-HTS/README.md

 ### Dataset generation

-The training dataset was generated using the Rosetta score.
-A directory is provided with the necessary files to make a dataset of VfTA-ligand.
+The training dataset was generated using the [Rosetta EnzDes](https://www.rosettacommons.org/docs/latest/application_documentation/design/enzyme-design) application and labelled with the interface energy scores.
+The interface energies were chosen because it has been [shown](https://doi.org/10.1021/acs.jcim.1c00617) to correlate well with experimental activities in transaminases.
+A directory is provided with the necessary files to make a dataset of *Vf*TA-ligand complexes.

+The command to run Rosetta is as follows:

 ```bash
 $ROSETTA_DIR/main/source/bin/enzyme_design.static.linuxgccrelease @flags -resfile resfile -database $ROSETTA_DIR/main/database/ -nstruct 10 -s 4e3q.pdb > log
 ```

-Where, [`flags`](dock/Y150T_F86I/flags) contains a list of command-line options to give Rosetta, `-nstruct 10` tells Rosetta to generate 10 decoys per mutant, `-s `[`4e3q.pdb`](dock/4e3q.pdb) tells Rosetta the location of the input file containing the protein with the ligand placed near the active site.
-You can also provide a cst file with: `-enzdes::cstfile enzdes.cst`.The resfile contains the list of mutations that Rosetta will attempt to make:
+where [`flags`](dock/Y150T_F86I/flags) contains a list of command-line options to give Rosetta, `-nstruct 10` tells Rosetta to generate 10 decoys per mutant, `-s `[`4e3q.pdb`](dock/4e3q.pdb) tells Rosetta the location of the input file containing the protein with the ligand placed near the active site.
+You can also provide a cst file with: `-enzdes::cstfile enzdes.cst`.
+The [`resfile`](dock/Y150T_F86I/resfile) contains the list of mutations that Rosetta will attempt to make:

 ```bash
 $ cat resfile